 Thank you for submitting an application to Summit County Cares.
 If you provided an email address, you will receive an email confirmation with your application number.
 Please keep this number for your records and if you need to contact us about your case.

-We anticipate receiving a high volume of applications, so we are unable to provide individual status updates about your application.
-We plan to send general updates via email at the end of each month.
+We have received a high volume of applications, so we appreciate your patience.
 In the meantime, please review frequently asked questions below.

 1. What if I do not receive an email confirmation with my application number?

 You will be automatically directed to this website once you have submitted your application.
 If you included an email in your application but did not receive the confirmation email, check your spam box.
 The confirmation email will come from firstname.lastname@example.org.
 If you are concerned that your application was not submitted, you may email email@example.com or call 2-1-1.
 We also recommend checking your spam box regularly for email correspondences about this program.
 Do NOT resubmit another application as this may delay your application from being processed.

 2. Should I submit a new application if I have an update to my application or I forgot to add a utility or housing request to my application?

 No, you do NOT need to submit a new application.
 If your information has changed or you need to add an additional assistance request (e.g. you submitted an application for rent but forgot to request utility assistance), you can email us at firstname.lastname@example.org or call 2-1-1.
 Please include your application number and/or your name and date of birth so we can reference your original application.